 Candi Guerrero put herself into remission for liver cancer with alternative medicine and her spiritual practice.

 Angel Ichord has been clean and sober for 11 years and now sponsors others.
 She recently traveled to Thailand.

 Nyra Oeun lives with her family & is now getting dental care to repair trauma from her 2009 automobile accident.

 Nola VanDella kicked Hepatitis C last year.
 Her drawings continue to “reflect the way I hear and see music."

 Astrid Olsen and her partner now live calmly in a high-rise, not far from the docks of the Bay.

 Cecilia Chung is now a San Francisco Health Commissioner, and was recently appointed by Barack Obama to the Presidential Advisory Council on HIV/AIDS.

 Dustin H. used the film to re-connect with family after 20 years, and has moved back to Washington State.

-Kelly J. Kelly is the owner of Jet Girl Worldwide Gallery & now studies at California Institute of Integral Studies.
+Kelly J. Kelly now studies Pre-Law at California Institute of Integral Studies.